openbsd/src/gnu/llvm/llvm/docs/NewPassManager.rst

 ==========================================

 LLVM currently contains two pass managers, the legacy PM and the new PM.
-The optimization pipeline (aka the middle-end) works with both the legacy PM and the new PM, whereas the backend target-dependent code generation only works with the legacy PM.
+The optimization pipeline (aka the middle-end) uses the new PM, whereas the backend target-dependent code generation uses the legacy PM.

-For the optimization pipeline, the new PM is the default PM.
-The legacy PM is available for the optimization pipeline either by setting the CMake flag ``-DLLVM_ENABLE_NEW_PASS_MANAGER=OFF`` when building LLVM, or by various compiler/linker flags, e.g. ``-flegacy-pass-manager`` for ``clang``.

-There will be efforts to deprecate and remove the legacy PM for the optimization pipeline in the future.
+The legacy PM somewhat works with the optimization pipeline, but this is deprecated and there are ongoing efforts to remove its usage.

 Some IR passes are considered part of the backend codegen pipeline even if they are LLVM IR passes (whereas all MIR passes are codegen passes).
 This includes anything added via ``TargetPassConfig`` hooks, e.g.
 ``TargetPassConfig::addCodeGenPrepare()``.

-As mentioned before, passes added in ``TargetMachine::adjustPassManager()`` are part of the optimization pipeline, and should have a corresponding line in ``TargetMachine::registerPassBuilderCallbacks()``.
+The ``TargetMachine::adjustPassManager()`` function that was used to extend a legacy PM with passes on a per target basis has been removed.
+It was mainly used from opt, but since support for using the default pipelines has been removed in opt the function isn't needed any longer.
+In the new PM such adjustments are done by using ``TargetMachine::registerPassBuilderCallbacks()``.

 Currently there are efforts to make the codegen pipeline work with the new PM.